From the 1 January 2023 until 30 June 2023, a single fare on all buses in Nottingham will cost just £2.

 Nottingham’s trams are not included in the £2 fare cap, but the City Council are lobbying the Government to include our award-winning tram system in this scheme.

 The scheme hopes to help families save money during cost of living pressures and encourage people to swap their cars for bus journeys.
-During January, February and March, it’s hoped that two million cars will be taken off the road.
+During the campaign, it’s hoped that millions of cars will be taken off the road.
 This will reduce carbon emissions whilst encouraging greater bus use to help the bus industry in its continued efforts to recover from the pandemic.

 Buses Minister Richard Holden said:

 “Bus travel remains the most popular form of public transport in England, making up around half of all journeys.
 That’s why we’re investing £60 million to cap single bus fares at £2 to support every passenger and help get people back on the bus.
-With the scheme set to take two million car journeys off the road, it’s fantastic to see so many bus operators signing up to the fare cap, helping people to ‘Get Around for £2’ between the 1 January and 31 March.”
+With the scheme set to take two million car journeys off the road, it’s fantastic to see so many bus operators signing up to the fare cap, helping people to ‘Get Around for £2.’”

 Who is covering the costs of the discounted bus fares?